 How to Make Chilaquiles

-- Cut corn tortillas into triangles and beat eggs in a bowl.
+- Cut corn tortillas into triangles.

-- Serve with avocado crema, and enjoy!
+- Finally, top with fried eggs.
+Serve, and enjoy!

-Chilaquiles with Eggs Recipe Tips
+Chilaquiles Recipes Tips

 - Always wait until the last minute to assemble the chilaquiles.
 You never want them to be soggy.